2015 Balearic regional election: Background

 In the 2011 election, the People's Party (PP), led by José Ramón Bauzá, regained an absolute majority, and Bauzá was elected president on 15 June 2011.
 A series of controversial and unpopular decrees and laws followed, the most discussed involving the language of the Balearic Islands—Catalan in its island dialects—and the education.
 These generated record-attendance demonstrations, the most important one on 29 September 2013, when more than 70,000 people demonstrated in Palma protesting, amongst other things, against the changes in the language decree.
 It established more school hours in Spanish and English, however the majority of public schools and their teachers were not prepared to carry it out.

-The main opposition party, the Socialist Party of the Balearic Islands (PSIB), elected Francina Armengol as its new leader in February 2012 in substitution of former President of the Balearic Islands Francesc Antich.
+The main opposition party, the Socialist Party of the Balearic Islands, elected Francina Armengol as its new leader in February 2012 in place of former regional president Francesc Antich.

-During the 2011–2015 legislature, Agreement for Mallorca (ExM) joined the coalition between the Socialist Party of Mallorca (PSM) and InitiativeGreens (IV) in 2013.
-It was renamed as More for Mallorca (Més) in October 2013, with PSM leader Biel Barceló as its Secretary General.
-Its sister party Socialist Party of Menorca formed the coalition More for Menorca (MpM) with the Greens of Menorca and Equo Menorca in July 2014.
+During the 2011–2015 legislature, Agreement for Mallorca joined the coalition between the Socialist Party of Mallorca (PSM) and InitiativeGreens in 2013.
+It was renamed as More for Mallorca in October 2013, with PSM leader Biel Barceló as its secretary general.
+Its sister party Socialist Party of Menorca formed the coalition More for Menorca with the Greens of Menorca and Equo in July 2014.

-The disbanded Majorcan Union (UM) had resulted in two parties with similar political views in the 2011 election: Convergence for the Isles (CxI)—the political heir of UM—and Regionalist League of the Balearic Islands (IB–Lliga).
+The disbanded Majorcan Union (UM) had resulted in two parties with similar political views in the 2011 election: Convergence for the Isles—the political heir of UM—and Regionalist League of the Balearic Islands (IB–Lliga).
 None of them obtained representation in the Parliament.
-In November 2012, they both united with other local parties to create a new party called Proposal for the Isles (El Pi) to contest in the 2015 election not only in Mallorca, but also in Menorca and Ibiza.
+In November 2012, they both united with other local parties to create a new party called Proposal for the Isles to contest in the 2015 election not only in Mallorca, but also in Menorca and Ibiza.
 Jaume Font, former PP member and IB–Lliga leader, was elected as its president.

-In addition, the Spanish politics were observing the growth of new parties like We Can (Podemos/Podem) in the left and young parties like Citizens (C's) in the center-right.
-In their regional branches, Alberto Jarabo was elected as the Secretary General of Podemos in February 2015, while Xavier Pericay was elected as C's candidate in April 2015.
+In addition, the Spanish politics were observing the growth of new parties like We Can (Podemos) in the left and young parties like Citizens (C's) in the centre-right.
+In their regional branches, Alberto Jarabo was elected as the secretary general of Podemos in February 2015, while Xavier Pericay was elected as C's candidate in April 2015.